iansoliven/cpkAnalysis/README.md

 Use `--output <file>` to save the charts to a separate workbook, or `--max-lots <N>` to limit the number of Lot columns rendered.

 ### Adding Boxplot Charts
 Run `python addBoxCharts.py` to produce the same Event/Test/Lot layout but with INT-grouped boxplots instead of histograms.
 Sheets are named `Boxplot_<EVENT>` and share the ShiftSummary sheet described above.
 Each box displays the INT subgroups for a lot, uses colour coding consistent with the histogram view, and carries the same mean-shift annotation and low/high limit markers (rendered as horizontal lines).
-Legends sit in the upper-left corner so the mean-shift callout remains readable.
+The INT ordering mirrors the histogram view (`INT Prescreen`, then ascending numeric INT labels, followed by any remaining text labels), and the legend is rendered outside the plot area on the right so the callout and boxes stay clear.

 The command-line arguments mirror `addHistoCharts.py`; you can reuse `--output` and `--max-lots` in the same way.
 ### Helpful options